Princess Ragnhild, Mrs. Lorentzen: Ancestry

-She was a great-great granddaughter of Queen Victoria of the United Kingdom and great granddaughter of Edward VII of Great Britain, thus a second cousin to Queen Elizabeth II.
+She was a great-great-granddaughter of Queen Victoria of the United Kingdom and great-granddaughter of Edward VII of the United Kingdom, thus a second cousin to Queen Elizabeth II.
 At the time of her birth she was 17th in the line of succession to the British throne, and 77th at the time of her death.
 Princess Ragnhild's maternal aunt was Queen Astrid of Belgium, which also made Princess Ragnhild a first cousin of kings Baudouin and Albert II of Belgium and of Joséphine-Charlotte of Belgium, Grand Duchess of Luxembourg.
 Through her maternal grandmother, Princess Ingeborg of Denmark, she was also a second cousin of Queen Margrethe II of Denmark and Queen Anne Marie of Greece as well as a second cousin once removed of King Carl XVI Gustaf of Sweden through her maternal grandfather Prince Carl of Sweden.